-Recovering from addiction clears the mind, restores brain chemistry to what it should be, and eliminates much of the victim's dependence on the trafficker.
+Recovering from addiction clears the mind, restores brain chemistry to what it should be, and eliminates much of the victim’s dependence on the trafficker.
 A healthy, non-addicted brain does not get trapped in the cycle of constantly pursuing the next high and using any means possible to get it.
 If the victim does not need drugs anymore, there is no more fear of what will happen if the drug supply is withheld.
-He or she is more free to go against the captor's wishes and break the cycle.
+He or she is freer to go against the captor’s wishes and break the cycle.

 Where Can I Go for Help?

 Due to the complexity of human trafficking and addiction, you should search for a recovery facility that can help with all of the myriad issues relevant to your situation.
-A center that specializes in helping trafficking victims is ideal, because there will likely be licensed therapists on staff and discreet access to medical care.
-Protocol will be different than in other rehab centers; things that might be normal for most recovering addicts, such as medical exams and restraints during detox, can feel like further trauma for abuse victims.
+A center that specializes in helping trafficking victims is ideal because there will likely be licensed therapists on staff and discreet access to medical care.
+The protocol will be different than in other rehab centers; things that might be normal for most recovering addicts, such as medical exams and restraints during detox, can feel like further trauma for abuse victims.

 Before any treatment takes place, rehabilitation clinics need to be able to recognize the warning signs of human trafficking when someone comes in for addiction treatment.
 Victims may not vocalize that they have been trafficked, even if they come in for substance abuse treatment under their own free will.

 Rehabilitation clinics must also provide a safe and secure environment away from the trafficker.
 If a patient comes in and signals that she needs help, she could be putting herself in danger by doing so.
 Her captor may accompany her or try to visit, and the victim is not likely to be able to say no. The facility will need to recognize when this is happening and have a plan in place to remove the victim from the trafficker without triggering further abuse or confrontation.